wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--app.md

 ### Go to a new tab (Manager)

-- [ ] After the healthcheck, should open the selected tab
+- [ ] After the health check, should open the selected tab

 ### (Alternative) Press F5 after inserting the APIs